Mycountrymobile-com/my-country-mobile/docs/index.md

 2. Create a new branch.
 3. Make your changes and commit them.
 4. Submit a pull request with a description of your changes.

+**Support**

+If you discover any issues, please email us on support@mycountrymobile.com instead of using the issue tracker.

 ## License